-The Internet of Things makes it possible to produce individualised products automatically – in batches as small as a single product.
+The Internet of Things makes it possible to produce individualized products automatically – in batches as small as a single product.
 The path of the component through the assembly process thereby takes on an entirely new meaning.
-In the transport system from Prolynk, the parts move individually to the assembly stations, in a mini-taxi so to speak.
-FAULHABER supplies the drive technology for the small vehicles.
+In the Adaptive Machine Platform Prolynk, manufacturing machinery and assembly stations can be configured and combined with total flexibility.
+The parts move individually from station to station, in a mini-taxi so to speak.
+FAULHABER supplies the drive technology for the small AGVs.

 When Henry Ford installed the first “moving assembly line” in 1913, he increased the production of his cars eightfold – a quantum leap in production efficiency.
 This allowed him not only to drastically reduce the price of his Model-T but also to increase his workers’ wages.
 It’s no surprise that this success was soon copied.
 Even today, countless products are produced according to the assembly line principle.

 It is, however, less suited for small series and not at all for individualised, automatic production.
 But this is one of the goals of Industry 4.0 and the Industrial Internet of Things (IIoT): Individual products should be designed and equipped according to customer requirements – with the highest possible level of automation.
 This requires flexibility in the processes that is not very compatible with the permanently installed path of a conveyor belt.